Spectra of Corona Products of Digraphs: Coronals of matrices and their computations

+Frucht and Harary \cite{frucht1970corona} first introduced the corona $G_1\circ G_2$ of two graphs $G_1$ and $G_2$.
 We define and extend this concept to include digraphs in Section~\ref{sec:vertexcor}.
 In order to describe the spectrum of $G_1 \circ G_2$, McLeman and McNicholas \cite{Mcleman} introduced the coronal of a graph and demonstrated that the adjacency spectrum of $G_1 \circ G_2$ is completely determined by the spectra of $G_1$ and $G_2$ and the coronal of $G_2$.
 They also computed the coronal of (undirected) paths, complete multipartite graphs, and joins of regular graphs.
 Since then, the notion of the coronal has been adapted to Laplacian matrices of graphs \cite{LIUu} and to real matrices \cite{cui2012spectrum}.
 We adopt the version for real matrices in this paper.
 Specifically, let $M$ be a real $n\times n$ matrix considered as a matrix over the field of rational functions $\mathbb{C}(\lambda)$ with $\det(\lambda I_n-M)$ nonzero.
 The \emph{$M$-coronal} $\chi_M(\lambda) \in \mathbb{C}(\lambda)$ of $M$ is defined to be the sum of the entries of the matrix $(\lambda I_n-M)^{-1}$, i.e., $\chi_M(\lambda) = \textbf{1}_n^T\big(\lambda I_n-M\big)^{-1}\textbf{1}_n$.

 When $M$ is the adjacency (resp.
 Laplacian or signless Laplacian) matrix of a digraph $D$, we also refer to the $M$-coronal as the $A$-coronal (resp. $L$-coronal or $Q$-coronal) of $D$.
 Note that a matrix and its transpose have the same coronal as well as any matrix permutation similar to it.
 The following lemma provides a simple closed-form expression for the coronal when the row sums of a matrix are constant but also applies if each column sum is constant.